College Factual by our College Data Analytics Team

 Excellent Graduation Rate

-The 9-player men’s golf team at Northwestern is kept in shape by one head coach and 2 assistant coaches.
+The Northwestern men’s golf team is made up of 10 players who, in turn, are trained and guided by a head coach and 2 assistant coaches.
 Teammates care for more than golf, too.
 Their great academic progress rate of 992 is a sign that they spend ample time on their studies as well.

 undefined